 Dems rev up impeachment threats after report Trump told Cohen to lie on Russia project

-Congressional Democrats have seized on an overnight report claiming President Trump directed Michael Cohen to lie about the timing of discussions of a proposed Trump Tower project in Moscow, with lawmakers citing the allegations to threaten renewed investigations and even suggest it could form the basis for impeachment proceedings.
+Congressional Democrats have seized on an overnight report claiming President Trump directed Michael Cohen to lie about the timing of discussions over a proposed Trump Tower project in Moscow, threatening renewed investigations and even suggesting the allegations could form the basis for impeachment proceedings.

 House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., who would be at the center of any future impeachment push but so far has taken a reserved approach toward that possibility, fired a warning shot on the heels of the report on Friday morning.